preitysingh/HashTable/README.md

 * 40 % 11 = 6
 * 50 % 11 = 5
 * 60 % 11 = 4
---> has varying integar answers
+* --> has varying integar answers
 * 10 % 8 = 2
 * 20 % 8 = 4
 * 30 % 8 = 6
 * 40 % 8 = 0
 * 50 % 8 = 2
 * 60 % 8 = 4
---> follows a pattern
+* --> follows a pattern

---Using a large prime number as n in the case where x % n is a better hash function than the other option.
+**Using a large prime number as n in the case where x % n is a better hash function than the other option.
 In this example above, the keys are increasing by 10, which is a pattern.
 In this case, it is obvious how prime numbers would distribute the keys better than composite numbers, which print out the answers in a pattern.
-However, if the keys don't have a uniform pattern, then n as a composite number would also work.
+However, if the keys don't have a uniform pattern, then n as a composite number would also work.**

 CHALLENGE TWO: Is char values summed % 599 a good hash function for strings?
 Why or why not?